-GRP seeks to work with its Partners in ways that add value to Partners’ individual efforts and ensures that together we are stronger than the sum of our parts.
-We do this primarily through four broad Value Additions (VAs):
+GRP delivers a suite of strategic interventions through three work areas that set out to add value to the work of our individual Partners and ensures that together we are stronger than the sum of our parts.

 Becoming a GRP Partner requires a commitment from the organisation to be an active member and to:

 - Help set GRP’s objectives and strategy, and remain engaged on its progress